 - Population: 404,670

 Experience single life up north in Minneapolis!
-The largest city in Minnesota is one of the best big cities to live in the U.S., thanks to its outdoor recreation, sustainable public transportation, and bustling live music scene.
-There’s ample employment opportunities here, too, with Fortune 500 companies like Target, US Bank, and Ameriprise Financial, as well as with the University of Minnesota!
+The largest city in Minnesota is one of the best big cities to live in the U.S., thanks to its outdoor recreation, sustainable public transportation, thriving tech industry, and bustling live music scene.
+There are ample employment opportunities here, with Fortune 500 companies like Target, U.S. Bank, and Ameriprise Financial.
+You’ll also find plenty of bright, single people at outstanding colleges like the University of Minnesota and Dunwoody College of Technology.

 Things to Do in Minneapolis